The 3 secrets to keeping indoor plants happy

-Indoor plants are brilliant, beautiful things...until of course they start to flop or lose their leaves, and you end up feeling like a terrible plant parent.
+Indoor plants are brilliant, beautiful things... until, of course, they start to flop or lose their leaves, and leave you feeling like a terrible plant parent.
 The truth is, most indoor plants are killed with kindness, rather than neglect.
 So here are three very simple ways to turn things around and get your indoor plants back to beautiful.

 Start with the right (easy-care) plant

 There are so many indoor plant varieties to choose from now, and often the temptation is to simply choose something that looks great.
 The trick to indoor gardening success is to start simple and choose an easy-care plant that is adaptable enough to hold up in your particular indoor conditions.

 When you're looking for the right plant, check to see where it's positioned in the store, and read the specific instructions on the plant label.
 What kind of light access does it need?
 How does it cope with a draught?
 Can you replicate those conditions at home?
 If in doubt, look for low-maintenance indoor greenery, such as Zanzibar Gem, which thrives on neglect and has low water needs.
 Other striking and easy-to-grow options include cast iron plant (aspidistra), devil's ivy or pothos, dracaena, dieffenbachia, philodendrons, mother-in-law’s tongue (Sansevieria), spathiphyllum and many palms.